Pothole. Without warning, bang mid-street.

 It’s nice in my bathtub, the water gurgling and rippling, not as quiet as the rest of my penthouse.
 Quiet is lovely.
 But quiet is merely the setting.
 You don’t go to a resort on Easter Island for the quiet.
 3,700 kilometers from inhabited land, it is quiet.
 But you wouldn’t expend a quarter’s salary to go there if you didn’t expect the Sheikh of Abu Dhabi and the Queen of Denmark to be there.
 As in the resort, in my penthouse the quiet was a fine linen canvas, waiting to be painted on with the sound of music.
 The thud of my lambskin binder on my ebony countertop.
 The ripple and the gurgle of mountain spring water in my Boca de Lobo bathtub.
 The airiest of Bach’s cantatas drifting in, through my bathroom door ajar, on my Goldmund Epilogue home theatre system.
 What’s the name of that shade of brown?

 As I dried the body on my Sferra towel, gentle on the eyes, I picked out an organic rambutan and parted my blinds while flipping my channels.
-My telly was across my kitchen turning left and at the other end of my boudoir, but these radio-frequency remote controls work through walls.
+My telly was across my kitchen, to the left and at the other end of my boudoir, but these radio-frequency remote controls work through walls.